 If curl reports that --http2 is unsupported, the local curl build lacks HTTP/2 support.
 If the response still shows HTTP/1.1, the client fell back because the request did not reach the updated TLS server block or the server could not negotiate ALPN.

-If this line shows http/1.1 or returns no match, the listener is still negotiating a different application protocol.
+If the ALPN line shows http/1.1 or is absent, the listener is still negotiating a different application protocol.